AdobeDocs/experience-platform.en/help/edge/fundamentals/datastreams.md

 >[!NOTE]
 >
->While you can access the [!UICONTROL Datastreams] tab regardless of whether you use Platform's tag management capabilities, you must have developer permissions to manage datastreams themselveså.
+>While you can access the [!UICONTROL Datastreams] tab regardless of whether you use Platform's tag management capabilities, you must have developer permissions to manage datastreams themselves.
 See the [user permissions](../../tags/ui/administration/user-permissions.md) article in the tags documentation for more details.

 Create a datastream by clicking on **[!UICONTROL New Datastream]** in the top-right area of the screen.
 After you provide a name and a description, you are asked for the default settings for each environment.
 Available settings are detailed below.